 A Continuing Education Unit is 10 contact hours of participation in an organized, non-credit continuing education experience.
 Therefore, one Continuing Education Unit is awarded for every 10 hours of training completed.

-While college admission is not required, some Continuing Education classes do have special requirements, and therefore, you must register in person.
+While college admission is not required, some Job Training and Workforce Partnerships classes do have special requirements, and therefore, you must register in person.
 These classes include the Health Careers classes.
 However, most classes do not have special requirements.
-Simply register, make payment and attend class!
+Simply register, make payment, and attend class!

-Registration for Continuing Education classes begins when classes are published in print or online.
+Registration for Job Training and Workforce Partnership classes begins when classes are published in print or online.
 Registration continues up until the first day of the class or until the class fills.
 Early registration is encouraged as some classes fill quickly.

 Payment is due upon registration.
 If payment is not received within 24 hours after registration, your registration may be purged.
 Walk-in registrants may pay in person with cash, check or credit card.
 Those who register by phone may use a credit card.
 Students who fax or email their registration should include credit card payment information on the form.

-Continuing Education classes do not qualify for federal financial aid.
+Job Training and Workforce Partnerships classes do not qualify for federal financial aid.
 However, TPEG (Texas Public Education Grant) monies are available for some Health Careers programs.
 To qualify, students complete the FAFSA (Free Application for Federal Student Aid).
-Contact the Continuing Education Office for more information.
+Contact the Job Training and Workforce Partnerships office for more information.
 Look at the schedule for programs that are “Texas Public Education Grant Eligible.”

 In the event of inclement weather, visit the Hill College website at www.hillcollege.edu for closure information.

-Texas residents age 65 or older are exempt from tuition for Continuing Education classes provided the request is made in person prior to the start of class.
-Students will be responsible for any required books, materials or applicable lab fees.
-This discount is allowed on a space-available basis in classes that make with paying students.
+Texas residents age 65 or older are exempt from tuition for Continuing Education classes provided the request is made in person before the start of class.
+Students will be responsible for any required books, materials, or applicable lab fees.
+This discount is allowed on a space-available basis in classes that are made with paying students.